 The shares climbed 27 percent to $29.08 at the close for the biggest increase since July 20.
-The stock (IDCC) had dropped 47 percent this year through June 15.
+The stock (IDCC:US) had dropped 47 percent this year through June 15.

 The transaction involves patents for 3G and LTE, or long- term evolution, wireless, King of Prussia, Pennsylvania-based InterDigital and Santa Clara, California-based Intel said today in a statement.
 Separately, InterDigital said it would double its existing share repurchase program to $200 million.